bombasticSlacks/Aspirant/Game/Example-Gear.md

 #### Tinderbox
 Materials used to start a fire.
 Takes 1 minute to start a fire, or an action to light something that is doused in fuel.

-#### Tool Set
-A collection of tools related to a specific profession or action.
-Without a Tool Set, things would be impossible.
-When you buy a Tool Set, it is for a specific activity and has all the things required to do that activity.

-> Some example tool sets would be: Alchemists, Carpenters, Tailors, Painters, Smiths, Tinkers, Carvers, Thieves.

 #### Water Skin
 A soft bodied container that can hold up to 1 litre of liquid.